mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/correcting_distortion_in_saed_data.rst

 2. Modify only pre-specimen lenses to produce CBED data;
 3. Use ML model to estimate distortion field in CBED data;
 4. Correct distortion in SAED data using distortion field from step 3.

+We demonstrate steps 3 and 4 using pre-collected experimental SAED and CBED data of a calibration sample of single-crystal Au oriented in the [100] direction.
+This experimental data was collected on a modified Hitachi SU9000 scanning electron microscope operated at 20 keV.

 In order to execute the cells in this notebook, a set of Python libraries need to be installed in the Python environment within which the cells of the notebook